Pennsylvania Council of the Blind

 Lifetime membership in the Pennsylvania Council of the Blind may be purchased at a cost of one thousand (1,000) dollars, payable to the organization in a lump sum or in annual installments not to exceed five (5) installments.
 All monies received for lifetime memberships are non-refundable and shall be deposited in a separate, specially designated interest-bearing/investment account of the organization.

 The annual membership dues for the Pennsylvania Council of the Blind shall be an amount recommended by the Board of Directors and approved by the membership at an annual convention.
 Dues are payable in advance and credited to the first day of January of each year.
-Dues are payable by members of chapters and special interest affiliates through these entities and by membersatlarge directly to the Treasurer of PCB.
+Dues are payable by members of chapters and special interest affiliates to their chapter or affiliate treasurer.
+An officer of the chapter or affiliate shall submit the names of its paid members along with their dues to the PCB Office.

 Dues for junior members shall be fifty (50) percent of dues paid by adult members.